pixel-z/Sky-Force/README.md

 - Fully responsive = `onWindowResize()` function is used in index.js
 - Camera is located on (0,-y,+z).
 It is to avoid making the game look 2D.
+- Background texture was also implemented but was removed.
+It is still commented in code and can be enabled easily.

+### Keys
+- WASD standard movements
+- Space to shoot missiles.